openstack-archive/senlin/doc/source/developer/authorization.rst

    requests will carry a valid Keystone token for verification by the `auth_token` middleware as well.
-3) Users interact with Senlin service API directly by making HTTP requests, but the requests are "naked" ones which means that the requests do not contain credentials as expected by Senlin API (or other OpenStack services).
+3) Users interact with Senlin service API directly by making HTTP requests, but the requests are "naked" ones which mean that the requests do not contain credentials as expected by Senlin API (or other OpenStack services).
 In stead, the URI requested contains some special parameters for authentication and/or authorization's purposes.